daboucha/nba-analysis/README.md

 ![This is an image](https://github.com/daboucha/to-be-determined/blob/a6d32efad004fe892e9dc237b41719ccbfcfdbec/NBA_Image.jpeg)

-<p align="center">Our goal with Module 20 Third Segment Project Deliverable is to build a foundation for our NBA Analysis.
+<p align="center">Our goal with Module 20 Third Segment Project Deliverable is to finalize our dashboard and Machine Learning Model for our NBA Analysis.
 We have defined a purpose, found our data source, outlined our topic and determined our group communication protocols.
-We have started to prepare our data for our analysis, and included our provisional machine learning model and database.</p>
+Our website is designed and running and connects to the prediction model we created.</p>

 ## Purpose
 Using NBA data sets, our team will run supervised machine learning to answer whether or not the outcome of a game can be predicted with high accuracy.